MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 The paper uses two main types of features throughout the system.
 The first type of feature which the paper uses is a vector feature.
-Vector features are used to store the game states such as number of kills, creep score, XP, and other scalar features at each timestep.
+Vector features are used to store game state features such as number of kills, creep score, XP, and other scalar features at each timestep.
 The other type of feature which is used are image-like features which are used for representing map like images.
-The map like images are 2d images from the game such as the minimap and other spatial features.
+The map like images are 2D images from the game such as the minimap, nearby skillshots, and other spatial features.

 The paper also uses labels in different ways.

 The first type of label are "intent labels" which are used to infer what human expert players were attempting to do within the replay files.
-These intent labels are multi-viewed, as in they are separated hierarchically, and there are separate intent labels for global and local intents.
+These intent labels are multi-viewed and there are separate intent labels for global and local intents.
+These labels are only used as an auxiliary signal during training to improve performance.

 The next type of label are action labels which are arranged in a hierarchical multiclass structure which contains two parts.